tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 ## discrepancies between price and value

 - **general procedure of the analyst**
-  - first method is to conduct a series of comparative analyses of industrial groups along the lines described in the previous chapter.
+  - the first method is to conduct a series of comparative analyses of industrial groups along the lines described in the previous chapter.
 Such studies will give a fair idea of the standard of usual characteristics of that industry.
   - the second general method consists of scrutinizing corporate reports.
-A quick glance over hundreds of such reports may reveal between five and 10 that look interesting enough from the earnings or current asset standpoint.
+A glance over hundreds of such reports may reveal between five and ten that look interesting enough from the earnings or current asset standpoint.

 - **can cyclical swings of prices be exploited**
-  - one can setup criteria to give an objective opinion of the price level of the stock market, then trade accordingly.
-While Graham argues the practicality of such a procedure is low, and under the Great Depression would have made heavy demands upon human fortitude, he still finds the idea appealing.
-The reason is by looking into such a procedure, one is more likely to buy at attractive intrinsic value levels.
+  - one can set up criteria to give an objective opinion of the price level of the stock market, then trade accordingly.
+While Graham argues the practicality of such a procedure is low and, under the Great Depression, would have made heavy demands upon human fortitude, he still finds the idea appealing.
+The reason is to look into such a procedure.
+One is more likely to buy at attractive intrinsic value levels.

 - **opportunities in "secondary" or little-known issues**
-  - *the impermanence of leadership*: the composition of the market leader group varies greatly from year to year, especially in view of the recent shift of attention from past performance to assumed prospects.
+  - *the impermanence of leadership*: the composition of the market leader group varies greatly from year to year, especially because of the recent shift of attention from past performance to assumed prospects.
-  - *opportunities in normal markets* during a period when the market in general shows no definite signs of being too low or too high, stocks can still be found cheap on a statistical basis.
-These stocks generally fall into 2 classes:
+  - *opportunities in normal markets* during a period when the market generally shows no definite signs of being too low or too high, stocks can still be found cheap on a statistical basis.
+These stocks generally fall into two classes:
-    - those showing high current and average earnings in relation to market price
+    - those showing high current and average earnings about market price
-    - those making a reasonably satisfactory exhibit of earnings and selling at a low price in relation to net-current asset value.
+    - those making a reasonably satisfactory exhibit of earnings and selling at a low price to the net-current asset value.
 These companies will most often not be large and well known.
-    - the main drawback of a small company is its vulnerability for loss of earning power.
+    - the main drawback of a small company is its vulnerability to loss of earning power.
 Larger companies will be less prone to this.
-The counter argument is that successful smaller companies can multiply in size more impressively than those already on enormous size.
+The counterargument is that successful smaller companies can multiply more impressively than those already in enormous size.

-- **market behavior of standard and nonstandard issues**
+- **market behaviour of standard and nonstandard issues**
   - standard or leading issues almost always respond rapidly to changes in their reported profits - they tend to exaggerate the significance of year-to-year fluctuations in earnings
   - the action of less familiar issues depends largely upon the attitude of the professional market operators towards them.
-If there is interest in the issue, legitimate as well as speculative, the price will respond in an extreme fashion.
+If interest in the issue is legitimate and speculative, the price will respond extremely.
   - *relationship of the analyst to such situations* when the general market appears dangerously overvalued to the analyst, he must exercise caution when it comes to unfamiliar common stocks.
 The same applies when stocks appear to be bargains.
 A severe decline in the general market will affect all stock prices adversely, and the less familiar issues may prove especially vulnerable.

-- **market exaggerations ue to factors other than changes in earnings**
+- **market exaggerations due to factors other than changes in earnings**
-  - *dividend changes* while there is no doubt that a dividend increase is a favorable development, a large increase in stock prices based solely on this is absurd.
+  - *dividend changes* while there is no doubt that a dividend increase is a favourable development, a large increase in stock prices based solely on this is absurd.
-  - *mergers and segregations*: studies into whether mergers and acquisitions aid in increasing earning power have in general indicated that no such effect can be found.
+  - *mergers and segregations*: studies into whether mergers and acquisitions aid in increasing earning power have, in general, indicated that no such effect could be found.
 Instead, there is reason to believe that the personal element in corporate management often stands in the way of advantageous consolidations.
-In light of this fact, it is surprising that the stock market tends to react so positively to mergers and acquisitions in the short run.
+In light of this fact, it is surprising that the stock market tends to react positively to mergers and acquisitions in the short run.
-  - *litigation:* a lawsuit of any significance is highly disliked by the stock market, often to an extent that is out of proportion to the impact of the case in question.
+  - *litigation:* a lawsuit of any significance is highly disliked by the stock market, often to the extent that it is out of proportion to the impact of the case in question.
 Developments of this kind may offer real opportunities to the analyst

-- **price-value discrepancies in receivership**: Graham argues that the analyst can invest in securities after such difficulties have arisen, because senior securities have been found to sell at too low prices.
-Cases of reorganization, and other situations where liquidation or sale to outside interest, ultimately result in a cash distributions that can produce attractive analytical opportunities
+- **price-value discrepancies in receivership**: Graham argues that the analyst can invest in securities after such difficulties have arisen because senior securities have been found to sell at too low prices.
+Cases of reorganization and other situations where liquidation or sale to outside interest ultimately result in cash distributions that can produce attractive analytical opportunities

-- **price patterns produced by insolvency** certain price patterns tend to occur, especially if the receivership tends to take a long time.
-First, there is a tendency for the stock issue to sell too high, not only toward the bond issue, but also to their estimated value.
+- **price patterns produced by insolvency** certain price patterns tend to occur, especially if the receivership takes a long time.
+First, there is a tendency for the stock issue to sell too high, not only toward the bond issue but also toward their estimated value.
 For bond issues, the price typically declines over time, reaching the lowest point just before a reorganization plan is ready to be announced.

 - **opportunities in railroad trusteeships**: in the years following 1932 and the following year, a large part of the country's railroad mileage fell into the hands of the trustee.
-This provided the shrewd investors with interesting opportunities as it put pressure on the price levels of securities.
+This provided shrewd investors with interesting opportunities as it put pressure on the price levels of securities.

 - **vulnerability of unseasoned issues**
-  - if the earnings power is maintained, the unseasoned issue would also maintain the price, but even slight dissatisfactory development will lead to severe price decline.
+  - if the earnings power is maintained, the unseasoned issue would maintain the price, but even slight dissatisfactory development will lead to a severe price decline.
   - *unseasoned industrial issues rarely deserve an investment rating*: unseasoned industrial issues should only be bought on an admittedly speculative basis.
-This requires in turn that the market price be low enough to permit a substantial rise, typically below 70.
+This requires that the market price be low enough to permit a substantial rise, typically below 70.
-- **discrepancies in comparative prices**: it is easier to determine whether issue A is better than issue B, than to determine whether issue A in its own right is a good investment.
+- **discrepancies in comparative prices**: it is easier to determine whether issue A is better than issue B than to determine whether issue A in its own right is a good investment.
-  - Graham gives 2 recommendations for selecting an issue to purchase (1) the issue to be bought is attractive in its own right or (2) there is a definite contractual relationship between the 2 issues in question
+  - Graham gives two recommendations for selecting an issue to purchase (1) the issue to be bought is attractive in its own right, or (2) there is a definite contractual relationship between the two issues in question
-  - for the first recommendation, a qualitative analysis must also be carried out, to evaluate the future earning power.
+  - for the first recommendation, a qualitative analysis must also be carried out to evaluate the future earning power.
-- **discrepancies due to special supply and demand factors** this can be due to special and temporary factors.
-As an example, Graham mentiosn a high-grade railroad issue that became priced relatively differently due to a heavy volume sale of another series
+- **discrepancies due to special supply and demand factors** can be due to special and temporary factors.
+As an example, Graham mentions a high-grade railroad issue that became priced relatively differently due to a heavy volume sale of another series
 - **united states savings bonds offer similar opportunity** the disparity between US Government and corporate obligations has reappeared in recent years.
-In addition to their safety factor, there are also tax advantages, as well as the opportunity to liquidate in the market any any time, with no intermediate loss in the market, due to the spread.
+In addition to their safety factor, there are also tax advantages, as well as the opportunity to liquidate in the market at any time, with no intermediate loss, due to the spread.

 ## comparative analysis of companies in the same field